CoronaVac for children aged 3 to 5 years is approved by Anvisa; decision was unanimous | Health

 The decision was taken after the analysis of a request submitted by the Butantan Institute in March 11 for the release of the immunization against Covid-19 for this age group.

-(Correction: g1 erred in stating that CoronaVac was not approved for immunosuppressed.
-The application to this audience was also authorized.
-The error was corrected at 19:10 on this Wednesday, 13.)
+(fix: the g1 erred in stating that CoronaVac was not approved for immunosuppressed patients.
+The application in this audience was also authorized.
+The error was corrected at 19:10 this Wednesday, 13.)

+Anvisa approves the emergency use of CoronaVac for children aged 3 to 5 years

 Coronavac has been authorized for emergency use in Brazil since January 17, 2021, but it was only in January 2022 that the regulatory agency authorized the expansion of the use of the vaccine for children and adolescents aged 6 to 17 years.